skiadas/TheoryCompCourse/schedule.md

     - Practice writing and running Turing Machines in Python using simulateTM.

 Section 5.2
+  ~ - Go through Problem 4.25
-  ~ - Use the reverse binary incrementer to implement a `countCs` Turing machine.
+    - Use the reverse binary incrementer to implement a `countCs` Turing machine.
 Start by describing these helpers:
         - `prependx`
         - `prepend0`
         - `incrementReverseBinary`
         - `moveHeadToNumberStart`
         - `moveHeadToStringStart`
         - `deleteString`
-    - Activity 7, part 2

 Activity 7
   ~ - Create a state diagram for a Turing machine that compares two numbers as follows: